 B) Exposure in Foreign Currency - Unhedged

-The Company does not have any unhedged foreign currency exposure as at the end of the reporting period and previous reporting period, either receivables or payable.
-Hence, the requirement to report under this clause is not applicable to the Company.
+The Company does not have any unhedged foreign currency exposure as at the end of the current or previous reporting periods, either in the form of receivables or payables.
+Accordingly, the disclosure requirements in this regard are not applicable to the Company.

-The carrying amount of financial assets and financial liabilities measured at amortized cost in the financial statements are a reasonable approximation of the fair value since the Company does not anticipate that the carrying amounts would be significantly different from the value that would eventually be received or settled.
+The carrying amounts of financial assets and financial liabilities measured at amortized cost in these Ind AS financial statements approximate their fair values, as the Company does not expect any significant difference between the carrying amounts and the amounts that would be received or settled in the normal course of business.

 “Note No. - 35B" - Financial Risk Management - Objectives and Policies

-The Company's principal financial assets mainly comprise of loans, investments, security deposits, cash and cash equivalents, other balances with banks, trade receivables and other receivables that derive directly from its business operations.
-The Company's financial liabilities mainly comprise the loans and borrowings in Indian currency, retention money, trade payable and other payables that
+The Company's financial assets primarily comprise loans, investments, security deposits, cash and cash equivalents, other bank balances, trade receivables, and other receivables arising directly from its business operations.
+The Company's financial liabilities primarily consist of loans and borrowings in Indian currency, retention money payable to vendors, trade payables, and other payables, which also arise directly from its business operations.
+The principal purpose of these financial liabilities is to finance the Company's operational activities and to provide guarantees in support of its business operations.

-The Company is exposed to Market Risk, Credit Risk and Liquidity Risk from its financial instruments.
-The Board of Directors ("the Board") oversees the management of these financial risks.
-The risk management policy of the Company formulated by the Company's management and approved by the Board of Directors, which states the Company's approached to address uncertainties in its endeavor to achieve its stated and implicit objectives.
-It prescribes the roles and responsibilities of the Company's managements, structure for managing the risk and the framework for risk management.
-The framework seeks to identify, assess and mitigate the financial risks in order to minimize the potential adverse effect on the Company's financial performance.
-The Board has taken the necessary actions to mitigate the risks identified on the basis of information and situations present.
+The Company is exposed to market risk, credit risk, and liquidity risk arising from its financial instruments.
+The Board of Directors oversees the management of these financial risks.
+The Company has a risk management policy, formulated by the management and approved by the Board, which outlines the Company's approach to addressing uncertainties in its efforts to achieve both stated and implicit objectives.
+The policy defines the roles and responsibilities of the management, the organizational structure for managing risks, and the overall risk management framework.
+This framework is designed to identify, assess, and mitigate financial risks to minimize their potential adverse impact on the Company's financial

 1) Market Risk

-Market risk is the risk that the fair value of future cash flows of a financial instruments will fluctuate because of changes in the market prices.
+Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of Risk: "Interest rate risk, Currency risk and Other price risk".
-Financial instruments affected by the market risk includes loans and borrowings in domestic currency, retention money, trade payable and other payables and trade receivables.
+Financial instruments affected by the market risk include the loans and borrowings in domestic currency, retention money related to vendors, trade payable, trade receivables and other payables.

 a) Interest Rate Risk